-- 33. The EDPS observes that pursuant to Article 7(1) of the Proposal, HSPs are required to preserve removed content and related data for the purpose of subsequent administrative proceedings and judicial review (Article 7(1)(a) of the Proposal) (as a safeguard in cases of erroneous removal) as well as for the purpose of prevention, detection, investigation or prosecution of terrorist offences (Article 7(1)(b) of the Proposal) ("double purpose"). - 33.34.
+- 33. The EDPS observes that pursuant to Article 7(1) of the Proposal, HSPs are required to preserve removed content and related data for the purpose of subsequent administrative proceedings and judicial review (Article 7(1)(a) of the Proposal) as well as for the purpose of prevention, detection, investigation or prosecution of terrorist offences (Article 7(1)(b) of the Proposal). - 34.
 While the EDPS considers that the preservation of removed content and related data for the purpose of subsequent administrative proceedings and judicial review could be justified by the need to grant content providers with effective measures of redress, including the reinstatement of erroneously removed content, he questions the proposed data preservation for the purpose of prevention, detection, investigation or prosecution of terrorist offences (see Point 39 41).
 Nevertheless, the EDPS is of the opinion that regardless of the proposed